platima/OneWire/README.md

   No changes are required for compatibility with Arduino coding.

-Origional Source is Paul's 2.3 version.
+Original Source is Paul's 2.3 version.
 Forked 28DEC2017

 @stickbreaker
 V2.3.1 30APR2018 add IRAM_ATTR to read_bit() write_bit() to solve ICache miss timing failure.